- Basic Materials

 Starting a business was not the original plan.
-Our original plan involved one project: discovering why some business owners decided to invest their time and money in doing the right thing.
+The original plan was a research project: discovering why some business owners decided to invest their time and money in doing the right thing.

 Sarah Manski was a graduate student in Life Sciences Communication, and what later became PosiPair was originally her research for her masters thesis.
 She interviewed hundreds of business owners.
 She asked them, "why did you decide to go green?"
-They simply told her, "because it was the right thing to do."
-But then, invariably, they continued, and shared something more.
-They told her what they needed.
+They told her, "because it was the right thing to do."
+But they didn't stop there.
+In interview after interview they continued on and told her what they needed.

-Business owners said that they couldn’t find an effective way to communicate to their customers all the great green features of their products.
+Green business owners said they couldn’t find an effective way to communicate to their customers everything they had to done to make their products in a responsible way.
 Paying hundreds of dollars for a print ad, or thousands of dollars for a table at a green business trade show, was often not effective, and it was crazy expensive.